frenck/spook/documentation/integrations/input_number.md

 ## Blueprints & tutorials

 There are currently no known {term}`blueprints <blueprint>` or tutorials for the enhancements Spook provides for this integration.
-If you created one, or stubled upon one, [please let us know in our discussion forums](https://github.com/frenck/spook/discussions).
+If you created one or stumbled upon one, [please let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 ## Features requests, ideas and support

-If you have an idea on how to futher enhance this integration, for example by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).
+If you have an idea on how to further enhance this integration, for example, by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 Are you stuck using these new features?
-Or maybe you've ran into an bug?
+Or maybe you've run into a bug??
 Please check the [](../support) page on where to go for help.